1914 Carlisle Indians football team

 The 1914 Carlisle Indians football team represented the Carlisle Indian Industrial School as an independent during the 1914 college football season.
 Led by Pop Warner in his 13th and final season as head coach, the Indians compiled a record of 5–10–1 and were outscored by opponents 207 to 125.
+Elmer Busch was team captain in the early season, but was replaced in that role by Pete Calac.